omercankoc/swift-handbook/Fundamental/Optionals.md

 5
 Optional("5")
 ```
-- 2. Implicit Unwrapping
+2. Implicit Unwrapping:
-Implicitly unwrapped optionals are similar to optionals since they’re allowed to have nil value but they do not need to be checked before accessing.
+Optionals are similar to optionals since they’re allowed to have nil value but they do not need to be checked before accessing.
 It’s called implicitly unwrapped since Swift force unwraps it every time.
 The drawback of this is same as forced unwrapping - if the value is nil when accessing, it leads to a fatal error.
 ```swift
 var value : String! = nil
 value = "Swift"